ng-Classic/ng-classic/aio/content/start/start-deployment.md

 1. Copy the contents of the `dist/my-project-name` folder to your web server.
     Because these files are static, you can host them on any web server capable of serving files; such as `Node.js`, Java, .NET, or any backend such as [Firebase](https://firebase.google.com/docs/hosting), [Google Cloud](https://cloud.google.com/solutions/web-hosting), or [App Engine](https://cloud.google.com/appengine/docs/standard/python/getting-started/hosting-a-static-website).
-    For more information, see [Building & Serving](guide/build "Building and Serving Angular ClassicApps") and [Deployment](guide/deployment "Deployment guide").
+    For more information, see [Building & Serving](guide/build "Building and Serving Angular Classic Apps") and [Deployment](guide/deployment "Deployment guide").

 ## What's next

-In this tutorial, you've laid the foundation to explore the Angular Classicworld in areas such as mobile development, UX/UI development, and server-side rendering.
+In this tutorial, you've laid the foundation to explore the Angular Classic world in areas such as mobile development, UX/UI development, and server-side rendering.
 You can go deeper by studying more of Angular's features, engaging with the vibrant community, and exploring the robust ecosystem.

 ### Learning more Angular

 For a more in-depth tutorial that leads you through building an application locally and exploring many of Angular's most popular features, see [Tour of Heroes](tutorial).

-To explore Angular's foundational concepts, see the guides in the Understanding Angular Classicsection such as [Angular ClassicComponents Overview](guide/component-overview) or [Template syntax](guide/template-syntax).
+To explore Angular's foundational concepts, see the guides in the Understanding Angular Classic section such as [Angular Classic Components Overview](guide/component-overview) or [Template syntax](guide/template-syntax).

 ### Joining the community

-[Tweet that you've completed this tutorial](https://twitter.com/intent/tweet?url=https://angular-classic.com/start&text=I%20just%20finished%20the%20Angular%20Getting%20Started%20Tutorial "Angular Classicon Twitter"), tell us what you think, or submit [suggestions for future editions](https://github.com/ng-classic/ng-classic/issues/new/choose "Angular ClassicGitHub repository new issue form").
+[Tweet that you've completed this tutorial](https://twitter.com/intent/tweet?url=https://angular-classic.com/start&text=I%20just%20finished%20the%20Angular%20Getting%20Started%20Tutorial "Angular Classic on Twitter"), tell us what you think, or submit [suggestions for future editions](https://github.com/ng-classic/ng-classic/issues/new/choose "Angular Classic GitHub repository new issue form").

-Keep current by following the [Angular Classicblog](https://blog.angular-classic.com/ "Angular Classicblog").
+Keep current by following the [Angular Classic blog](https://blog.angular-classic.com/ "Angular Classic blog").

-### Exploring the Angular Classicecosystem
+### Exploring the Angular Classic ecosystem

-To support your UX/UI development, see [Angular ClassicMaterial](https://material.angular-classic.com/ "Angular ClassicMaterial web site").
+To support your UX/UI development, see [Angular Classic Material](https://material.angular-classic.com/ "Angular Classic Material web site").

-The Angular Classiccommunity also has an extensive [network of third-party tools and libraries](resources "Angular Classicresources list").
+The Angular Classic community also has an extensive [network of third-party tools and libraries](resources "Angular Classic resources list").

 @reviewed 2021-09-15